 - Navigate to the Settings tab and ensure the Delivery Domains are present.
 You may have multiple subdomains in this list and have the option to cover all of them with the EdgeSSL Certificate. (your Edge Address will be here by default)

 - Select the domains you wish to generate an SSL Certificate.
-You may cover any of the Delivery Domains in this list.
-Once you select the domains you want covered, select Continue.
+You may cover any of the Delivery Domains in this list, or add more.
+Once you select the domains you want covered, select Continue to Validation.

-The EdgeSSL certificate uses a a DNS challenge to validate ownership of a domain.
+The EdgeSSL certificate can use a DNS challenge to validate ownership of a domain.
 In a DNS challenge, we create a special DNS record using the values in Step 1 below.
 The system then queries for this record.
 Once the record is detected, the certificate will be shown as Trusted.

 - Once we have completed Requesting the Certificate, we see the values needed to create our DNS Validation record.